kiranw/murder-mystery/README.md

 - In a terminal, run `heroku login` and enter your Heroku credentials
 - From *your app* directory run `heroku create`
 - Run `heroku addons:create mongolab`.
 This will set up the mLab add-on and configure the `MONGODB_URI` environment variable in your Heroku app for you.
 - Lastly, do `git push heroku master`.
-Done! check
+Done!

 **Note:** To install Heroku add-ons your account must be verified.